I saw

 of the world will fall into dry, intellectual legalism.
 This sort of obsessive

-behavior is nothing but an attempt to cover up a profound failure to
+behavior is nothing but an attempt to cover up a profound fear of love.

 Parental